mattkeys/Google-Pagespeed-Insights/readme.txt

 1. Navigate to https://code.google.com/apis/console
 2. Login with your Google Account (Create a Google account if you do not have one)
 3. Create a new API Key and enable the Google Pagespeed Insights API* (see note about restrictions)
-4. Paste your API Key into the Options page of Google Pagespeed Insights for Wordpress
+4. Paste your API Key into the Options page of Google Pagespeed Insights for WordPress

 * Try first creating the API key without any 'restrictions'.
 In my testing there seems to be a bug with using restricitons with the Pagespeed API.